 For a long term, it may be necessary to consider space mining.

-Based on the above aspects, this Summit invited many experts, including several world’s top leading scientists and R&D leaders in mining industry, in mining and rock mechanics.
+Based on the above aspects, this Summit invited many experts, including several world’s top leading scientists and R&D leaders over the world.
 The topics of invited speeches cover most fields in mining, as follows:

 - Minerals losses and energy utilization in mining industry